packetzero/libntstat/docs/protocol.md

 ### Terminology

 **Source**  A source is a bi-directional TCP connection, or uni-directional UDP flow.
 The kernel assigns a unique srcRef to each source.
-The srcRef datatype changed from uin32_t to uint64_t in XNU version 3789 (El Capitan).
+The srcRef datatype changed from uin32_t to uint64_t in XNU version 3789 (Sierra).

 ### Struct header
 Each request and response message is a struct that starts with the following header.
 The *context* field is used by the application to match response messages to the request message.
 The *type* field needs to be one of the *NSTAT_MSG_TYPE_* enum values.
 The *length* field should match the length of the request or response message struct.
 The kernel (and application) can use this as a versioning check, as some message structs have different size across kernel versions.